 - Specify a destination application for your Looker data delivery.
 The destination application may require additional configuration in order to receive data from Looker.

 The exact procedure differs depending on what web service and destination application you’re using to deliver the data.
-See this Community topic for guidelines on setting up another application to receive the webhook data from Looker.
+See this Looker Community topic on Scheduling Looks and Dashboards Using Webhooks (3.46+) for guidelines on setting up another application to receive the webhook data from Looker.

 Looker will attempt delivery to a webhook for a maximum of 30 minutes.
 Ensure that the destination can respond within 30 minutes to the webhook delivery attempt.